zhenhu9/Sed-Notes/Gnu-sed.md

 2	/* Pick the second line.
 1,3	/* Pick the 1-3 lines.
 1~3	/* Pick the first line and subsequent lines in multiples of 3.

-        /regexp/		/* or even a regex matching.
+/regexp		/* or even a regexp matching.

 INSTRUCTION

 d		/* Delete.
-c TEXT		/* Replace lines with TEXT. i TEXT		/* Insert. a addition 	/* Append.
+c TEXT		/* Replace lines with TEXT. i TEXT		/* Insert. a TEXT	 	/* Append.

-Note: c, i, a instructions are Gnu extension. with the first line as the start point.
+Note: c, i, a instructions are Gnu extension.
-/* Substitute the matching.
-s/REGEXP/REPLACEMENT/[FLAGS]

 p		/* Print.

 q[number]	/* Terminate with a specified exit status number.

+/* Substitute the matching, by default only the first. s/REGEXP/REPLACEMENT/[FLAGS]

+FLAGES:

+g		/* Apply to all matches.
+Number		/* Only apply to the Numberth match. i		/* Match in case-insensitive.

 OPTIONS